Academy Awards 2020: 'Parasite' makes history, while acting awards follow the script

 Matthew A. Cherry, director of the animated short "Hair Love," dedicated its victory to the late Kobe Bryant, while speaking of the need for greater representation.

 The production included a joke at the expense of "Cats," the major box-office flop, and a surprise performance by Eminem.
-The latter drew an enthusiastic response from the crowd, but generated a "why" response on social media.
+The latter drew an enthusiastic reaction from the crowd, based on shots within the theater, but generated a "why" response on social media.

 Related Content